Overloaded Methods¶

 Method Resolution¶

-Typecast - The types match but require conversion (for example an integer to a double)
+- Cast - The types do not match but can be converted to each other (for example an integer to a double)

-None - The type cannot be converted (for example a string to an integer)
+- None - The types do not match and cannot be converted (for example a string to an integer)

 Based on the results for each parameter, each overloaded C++ method is sorted from best match to worst match.
 The best matching function is then called.